Why Two-Factor Authentication?

 As the standard use of username and password to maintain security is becoming easy for the criminals to break and gain access to the private data, 2FA acts as an extra layer of security protecting the data from attacks.

-What is Two-Factor Authentication and how it Works?
+What is Two-Factor Authentication and Does it Work?

 Two-factor authentication is a method through which a user claimed identity is confirmed.
 This identification process uses a combination of two different components to verify the authenticity of the identity claimed.
 2FA is a type of multi-factor authentication.
 This authentication process is used in everyday life to ensure security.
 Some good examples are ATM, access/attendance cards, etc. where the card details and one authentication factor is used to check the identity (as illustrated in the image 1).